 When running on an SH, Cribl LogStream is set to mode-searchhead, the default mode for the app.
-It listens for localhost traffic generated by a custc is used to forward search results to the LogStream instance's TCP JSON input on port 10420, but it's also capable of sending to any other LogStream
+It listens for localhost traffic generated by a cust results to the LogStream instance's TCP JSON input on port 10420, but it's also capable of sending to any other LogStream instance listening for TC

 Once received, data can be processed and forwarded to any of the supported Destinations.
-In addition, several out-of-the box saved searches are reasingle click.
+In addition, several out-of-the box saved searches are rea